 Remember, unless you currently have significant equity in your property, because of the nationwide decrease in property values, the bank most likely does not want to take, and become responsible for your property.
 They would prefer an amicable solution which saves them litigation costs, and which gets them paid something in the short term.

-Call us today to schedule a FREE CONSULTATION with a foreclosure attorney.Back to FAQs
+Call us today to schedule a FREE CONSULTATION for select matters with a foreclosure attorney.Back to FAQs